KNowledgeOnWebScale/Latar/README.md

 - alice : a simple conditional `(Alice a Human) -> (Alice a Person)`
 - disjunction : a simple disjunction `(Alice likes Coffee) OR (Alice likes Tea)`
+- nested_negation : 4 level deep negation eventually is an assertion